-OK The Normal Position is used for attended operation, which is the usual or normal placement of the key mode switch when an operator is present and in control of the operation of the system unit.
-The Reset/Scroll button is active when the key mode switch is in the Normal position.
+The Normal position is used for attended operation, which is the usual or normal placement of the key mode switch when an operator is present and in control of the operation at the system unit.
+The Reset/Scroll button is active when the switch is in the Normal position.
 The IPL proceeds according to the Normal Mode Bootlist.